sachinchoubey1994/Data-Analytics-and-Machine-Learning-Projects/README.md

 # Data-Analytics-and-Machine-Learning-Projects
 Here is the collection of assignments and projects I have done and going to do.
-For each of them I have provided the problem statements, source codes, and outputs.
+It includes the assignments I have done in Machine Learning course taught by Prof. S. Ghosh at IIT Kharagpur.
+For each of the items, I have provided the problem statements, source codes, and outputs.
 The data-set used are provided and a final report to answer the question and to meet the requirements of assigments.
 # Prerequisite
 ## IDE
 Language used here is python and library used numpy, scikit-learn, pandas, matplotlib and Networkx.